 - Visit to the classic mountain town of North Conway, NH (boutique shopping, general stores, restaurants, etc.)

 This 9-day tour has one of the most attractive itineraries, in our opinion.
-It includes highlights in four states, and some of our favorite places in New England, like Stowe, Woodstock, and Lexington, and it even brings you all the way to the spectacular Acadia National Park on the coast of Maine.
+It includes highlights in four states, and some of our favorite places in New England, like Stowe, VT, Woodstock, VT, and Lexington MA, and it even brings you all the way to the spectacular Acadia National Park on the coast of Maine.

 With the extensive area covered during this trip, you are likely to have many opportunities to glimpse the New England fall foliage.